 Quickly and easily blasts away dirt and grime.
-Two wands for heavy-duty and lighter jobs.
+Has 2 wands for heavy-duty and lighter jobs.
 Removable onboard detergent tank.
-Water-cooled induction motor significantly extends motor life/boosts performance.
+Water-cooled induction motor significantly extends motor life and boosts performance.

 Plastic hose connection feels somewhat flimsy.
 Assembly manual could be more straightforward.

 Versatile and efficient.
 Powerful output tackles any cleaning job.
 “Total Stop System” trigger prolongs pump life and conserves energy.
-Comes with two detergent tanks and five quick-connect nozzles for light to heavy-duty cleaning.
+Comes with 2 detergent tanks and 5 quick-connect nozzles for light to heavy-duty cleaning.

 Hose fitting needs improvement.
 Lengthy cords can be prone to twists and tangles.